testreporter/test-tracer-for-pytest/pytest-test_tracer_for_pytest/README.rst

      - No
      - By default, Test Tracer Runs are grouped one per Pytest run.
 If you want multiple Pytest runs to be visible in the same Test Tracer Run, you can specify your own unique run reference.
 Useful if you split up your test runs into several parallel runs
      - A GUID
+   * - use-test-tracer
+     - No
+     - Provide this argument to enable the Test Tracer plugin
+     - False
    * - build-version
      - No
      - If your application under test has a build version.
 You can enter it here.